juretta/stash-log-parser/README.md

 Executing `logparser` will show the help with a list of supported commands.

-The logparser will parse, analyze and aggregate the log files and prints the aggregated records to STDOUT.
+The logparser will parse, analyze and aggregate the log files.
+It can either print the aggregated records to STDOUT or it can generate graphs that show the aggregated results.

+### Log aggregation

 E.g. for the `gitOperations` command that shows the number of git operations per hour, the output will look like this: